RTradeLtd/TxPB/doc/CONFIGURATION.md

 * `natPortMap` is used to enable nat port mapping capabilities through [go-libp2p-nat docs](https://github.com/libp2p/go-libp2p-nat)
 * `enableP2PStreams` is used to enabel "p2p streams" which is equivalent to the `ipfs p2p` command.

+### Swarm Key (Private Networks)

+The `swarm_key` configuration directive enables the usage of encrypted/private libp2p swarm connections via a pre-shared key.
+The default is an empty string, which will have the libp2p host operate on the "public network".
+If a non-empty string, the value will be used as the pre-shared key.
+It takes a hex encoded string, which can be generated with `tex-cli config new-swarm-key` or `tex-cli config nsk`.

 ## Opts